jitsi/handbook/docs/dev-guide/contributing.md

 ### Formatting

-* Line length is limited to 120 characters for JavaScript and Java projects.
+* Line length is limited to 120 characters for JavaScript, Java, and Kotlin code.

 * Sort by alphabetical order in order to make the addition of new entities as easy as looking a word up in a dictionary.
 Otherwise, one risks duplicate